Dimmer Switches Versus Three-Way Switches

 A dimmer switch is good for:

-Since dimmer switches allow you to adjust the level of light, they’re perfect for creating ambiance, or “mood lighting”.
+Since dimmer switches allow you to adjust the level of light, they’re perfect for creating ambiance, or “mood lighting.”
 They therefore work best in dining rooms, bedrooms, media rooms, or anywhere else that may serve multiple functions.

 Dimmer switches are easy to install at home and can be purchased for under $20 at any hardware store.
-Be aware that they use the same amount of energy no matter what the setting.

 A three-way switch is good for:

 Three-way switches are employed for their practicality, more than for the look they lend.
-They’re best to use in hallways, stairwells, multi-entrance bathrooms, and other large areas when you may want to control the lights from multiple points of access.
+They’re best to use in hallways, stairwells, multi-entrance bathrooms, and other large areas where you may want to control the lights from multiple points of access.

 And that’s the breakdown on dimmer switches versus three-way switches -- two totally different, yet equally important components of lighting design.